ocean-tracking-network/node-manager-training/_episodes/07_deploy_metadata.md

 - When an instrument is deemed lost, a value of `l` or `lost` should be entered in the "recovered" field; if the instrument is found, this can be updated by changing the recovery field to `f` or `found` and resubmitting the metadata sheet.
 - Every time an instrument is brought to the surface, enter `y` to indicate it was successfully recovered, even if only for downloading and redeployment.
 A new line for the redeployment is required.

-# Quality Control - Deploy Notebook
+# Quality Control - Deploy Nodebook

 Each step in the Issue checklist will be discussed here, along with other important notes required to use the Nodebook.